dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

   <figcaption>So many links to tab through.</figcaption>
 </figure>

-Small previews of pages would appear whenever I focused on a link, too, which could get annoying for a user who just trying to navigate to the link they want.
+Small previews of pages would appear whenever I focused on a link, too, which could get annoying for a user who is just trying to navigate to the link they want.
 These popup previews are also not dismissible without moving keyboard focus or pointer hover, which violates WCAG 2.2 success criterion 1.4.13 Content on Hover or Focus.
 I also do not see anything in the markup that would cause the popups to be announced by screen readers.
 Again, this may be an intentional move to avoid annoying screen reader users with unnecessary information, but then maybe it shouldn’t be there to annoy sighted users either. 🤷

 <figure>
   <img src="/images/accessibility-top-100/wikipedia/link_preview.png" alt="A screenshot of the link preview that appears on focus or hover." class="cmp-article__image">